Synapse512/funnykittys/README.md

 fix: run powershell as Administrator, and run `set-executionpolicy remotesigned`

 ### issue: i dont like the cats they look dumb
-fix: open `funnykittys.ps1`, and paste your custom kitty into the the table called `$kittys`
+fix: open `funnykittys.ps1`, and paste your custom kitty into the the table called `$cats`
 (make sure you surround it by @" "@)